The calcium blood test measures the level of calcium in the blood.

 - Certain bone diseases

-- Certain cancers, such as multiple myeloma, a cancer of the breast, lung, neck, and kidney
+- Certain cancers, such as multiple myeloma, or a cancer of the breast, lung, neck, and kidney

 - Chronic kidney disease